blakemcbride/LISPF4/Documentation/README.txt

 which contains the common lisp functions and uses that as the base system.

-The makefile builds two image files.
-BARE.IMG contains only SYSATOMS.
-BASIC.IMG contains SYSATOMS and most of the common lisp files.
+The makefile builds two image files.  bare.img contains only SYSATOMS. basic.img contains SYSATOMS and most of the common lisp files.
 These common lisp files flesh out the system and would normally be used.

 The command line options are as follows: